 If you’ve ever thought about betting on the World Series, check our guide below for the latest World Series odds from IA sportsbooks and how to read MLB betting lines.
-Plus, we share how to claim your new player sign-up bonuses and earn free bets.
+Plus, we share how to claim your new player sign-up bonuses and earn bonus bets.

 Latest World Series odds

 See below for a live feed of World Series betting odds direct from IA online sportsbooks.
-Click on any odds to go directly to the sportsbook, open a new betting account and claim your free bets or bonuses.
+Click on any odds to go directly to the sportsbook, open a new betting account and claim your bonus bets or bonuses.
 Use the drop-down menu to see other MLB futures odds.
 When the World Series is on, you’ll find live odds (moneylines, run lines, totals) for each game as well.